 I must admit calculus was a big achievement for the humankind.
 Among other things, it has an enormous capacity of modeling physical phenomena.
 Another important fact is, Newton and Leibniz were famous and admired in their lifetimes, just like we admire Jeff Bezos and Steve Jobs.
 These guys projected a long shadow.

-Perhaps because of that, calculus gets disproportionate classroom airtime today — because the founding fathers of calculus lived and died respectably, while discrete math was built by troubled people.
+Perhaps because of that, calculus gets disproportionate classroom airtime today — because the founding fathers of calculus lived and died respectably, while discrete math was built up by troubled people.
 Galois dueled and died at 20; Abel died poor at 27; Cantor went to the asylum for a while due to depression; Gödel went nuts and starved himself to death; and so on.

 Having said all that, let's accept the provocation and analyze why we say that 2+2 equals 4, and under which circumstances 2+2 could be equal to 5.
 Because you need to demonstrate knowledge of why 2+2=4 is such an universally accepted truth, and only then you can start suggesting alterative universes where 2+2=5.
 Smoking a joint and speaking nonsense is not enough to become a scholar :) and we all know true-blue mathematicians do prefer stimulant drugs (Erdös was addicted to coffee and benzedrine.)